JaimeToca/AndroidThings-RainbowHat/README.md

 # AndroidThings-RainbowHat

 This is a proof of concept app for android things.
-Its purpuse is to play with a rainbowHat and some contrib-drivers. <br />
+Its purpuse is to play with the rainbowHat and some contrib-drivers. <br />
 it shows the temperature and pressure using an alphanumeric display and rainbowleds.

 References  <br />